Shripad Naik

-Shripad Yesso Naik (born 4 October 1952) is an Indian politician.
-He was the minister of state for Tourism and Ports, Shipping and Waterways of India in office since 7 July 2021 (in Second Modi ministry).
-He was the former union minister of state for Health and Family Welfare.
-He is the member of parliament from North Goa constituency, representing the Bharatiya Janata Party.
+Shripad Yesso Naik (born 4 October 1952) is an Indian politician who has served as a member of parliament from North Goa constituency, representing the Bharatiya Janata Party.
+He's held the role since 1999.
+He is currently Minister of State for New and Renewable Energy, and previously held a number of other ministerial positions.

+He was named Minister of State (Independent Charge) of the Ministry of AYUSH in 2014.
+He was appointed Minister of State for Defence in 2019.
+He was also the union minister of state for Health and Family Welfare and the minister of state for Tourism and Ports, Shipping and Waterways of India, (in Second Modi ministry).

 Early life

 Shripad Yesso Naik was born on 4 October 1952 in Adpai, Portuguese Goa.

 Political career

+Parliament

+In 1999, Naik was elected to the 13th Lok Sabha from North Goa constituency.
+He has held his seat in this constituency consistently, winning in 2004, 2009, 2014 and 2019 elections.
+In the 2014 Lok Sabha election, he won with a margin of 105,000 votes.

+In 2024, he was also a Bharatiya Janata Party candidate from North Goa for the sixth time in a row.

+Minister roles

 Shri Shripad Yesso Naik taking charge as the Minister of State for AYUSH (Independent Charge), in New Delhi on 31 May 2019.

-In 1999, Naik was elected to the 13th Lok Sabha from North Goa constituency in Goa.
-As of 2019, he has held his seat in this constituency winning in 2004, 2009, 2014 and 2019 elections.
-As of 2019, he is a member of the 17th Lok Sabha.
-In 2014 Lok Sabha Election, he won with a margin of 105,000 votes which is very high for a small state of Goa.

-Further, as advised by the Prime Minister Narendra Modi, the President has appointed Naik as Minister for Culture and Tourism (Independent Charge) in the 16th Lok Sabha.
+Further, as advised by the Prime Minister Narendra Modi, the President appointed Naik as Minister for Culture and Tourism (Independent Charge) in the 16th Lok Sabha.
 He was one of probable candidates for Goa CM while Manohar Parrikar made as Union/Central minister.

 Naik was appointed Minister of State (Independent Charge) of the Ministry of AYUSH, Government of India, on 9 November 2014.
 On 25 March 2016, Naik publicly stated he had access to research which proved that diseases such as cancer could be cured by yoga.
 He further stated that his Ministry was a year away from granting an endorsement to such techniques and research.
 The statement was challenged by medical researchers, scholars and doctors, who advocated caution in claiming a cure to cancer on the basis of unproven and unpublished research with no scientific evidence.

 Naik continued as Minister of State (Independent Charge) for AYUSH and was appointed Minister of State for Defence on 31 May 2019.

+In July 2021, he was named Union Minister of State for Tourism and Ports, Shipping and Waterways, which he was until June 5, 2024.

+In June 2024, he was appointed Union Minister of State for New and Renewable Energy.
+At the FICCI Green Hydrogen Summit in 2025, he stated India aimed to capture close to 10% of global green hydrogen demand.